maraik26/Old-Data-Science-ML-programs/README.md

 Data science/ML written on PySpark and Python wordcount-improved.py and reddit-averages.py

-These 2 files are doing the same works like WordCountImproved.java, RedditAverages.java in my Hadoop-MapReduce folder, but instead of using java MapReduce, it's using Spark core python to do MapReduce works
+These 2 using Spark core python to do MapReduce works

 correlate-logs.py
-This file does the same work as CorrelateLogs.java I wrote in HBase-MapReduce-in-Java folder, but instead of using java MapReduce, I am using Spark core python.
+using Spark core python.

 correlate-logs-better.py
-This file does the same work as correlate-logs.py but it is using a better formula which is mroe numerical stable https://courses.cs.sfu.ca/2015fa-cmpt-732-g1/pages/Assignment3B
+This file does the same work as correlate-logs.py but it is using a better formula

 itemsets.py

 This file is using Spark MlLib FP-Growth (a Frequent Pattern Mining algorithm) to find the top 10,000 item sets.
-The transaction data input is from here: http://fimi.ua.ac.be/data/T10I4D100K.dat

 relative-score.py